eiffel-community/eiffel-intelligence/wiki/query-aggregated-objects.md

       "criteria": {}
     }

-## Query an aggregated object and filter it with specific key
+## Query an Aggregated Object and Filter It with Specific Key
 It is possible to filter the result from the query and return only the values which are of interest.
 This filter can be defined as a path in the aggregated object, or a specific key.
 The parameter of filter condition is a JMESPath